foambubble/foam-template/docs/how-to/get-started-with-vscode.md

-# Getting started with VsCode
+# Getting started with VS Code

-VsCode is a powerful text editor, hidden behind a simple interface.
+VS Code is a powerful text editor, hidden behind a simple interface.

 ## Keyboard shortcuts
-VsCode supports various **keyboard shortcuts**, the most important for us are:
+VS Code supports various **keyboard shortcuts**, the most important for us are:

 | Shortcut      | Action                       |
 | ------------- | ---------------------------- |